-With its massive body looking like it was machined out of a 22-inch light-alloy disk, the new Breitling for Bentley GMT Light Body B04 will surprise you with its lightness and superb ergonomic.
-However, if a Bentley Continental GT is not the “other” car you use for going shopping at the time when your Mulsanne is at the dealership for a scheduled maintenance, this new watch may be a bit too expensive for the combination of features and materials that it features.
+With its massive body looking like it was machined out of a 22-inch light-alloy disk, the new Breitling for Bentley GMT Light Body B04 will surprise you with its lightness and superb ergonomics.
+However, if a Bentley Continental GT is not the “other” car you use for going shopping at the time when your Mulsanne is at the dealership for scheduled maintenance, this new product may be a bit too expensive for the combination of features and materials that it features.

 When I first saw a press image of this watch, I thought something like ‘Gosh, Breitling finally comes to its senses’.
 But then I saw its technical specs and was relieved to know that some things never change: the Swiss watchmaker is still obsessed with the size of things that it produces.
 Although there is a growing trend, even among the numerous brands that specialize in “sporty” watches, to gradually downsize their products making them more suitable for the men that are not obsessed with bling, Breitling still thinks that a diameter of 49mm is just the right thing for a model that bears the “Bentley” inscription on its dial.

 Visually, the Breitling for Bentley GMT Light Body B04 offers all the things that you expect from the exclusive collection including the massive body and the signature knurled pinion bezel.
 Like the recent Breitling for Bentley 6.75 Midnight Carbon Limited Edition, the new timepiece features an open-worked dial.
 Available both in Royal Ebony (pictured) and Tungsten colors, the dial gives you a glimpse of the Caliber B04 automatic movement that powers the watch.